SeaOfNodes/Simple/chapter09/README.md

   right-spine add-tree.
 A psuedo-random pull uses randomization to defeat bad peep patterns.

-* It may seem like an obvious simplication of the `Iterate` algorithm to just pass over all the Nodes once or twice - perhaps even visiting them in a defs-before-uses order (e.g. Reverse Post Order).
+* Why isn't `IterPeeps` just passing over all of the Nodes once or twice, instead of using a worklist with the `addDeps` mechanism?
+We could even visit them in a defs-before-uses order (e.g. Reverse Post Order).

   In the absense of loops exactly one such pass will find all local peepholes, and indeed the Parser already does this.
 However, this will fail to find opportunities at loops and farther remote cases - and to get those peepholes around loops will require another visit.
-Indeed its easy to construct a case requiring O(N) passes, each of cost O(N) and the algorithm quickly goes quadratic.
+It is easy to construct a case requiring O(N) passes, each of cost O(N) and the algorithm quickly goes quadratic.

   The `addDeps` solution avoids this quadratic cost, in exchange for some more costs in writing peepholes.